comsci-uwc-isak/unit-1-project-HasanMajdi/README.md

 echo "installation complete successfully"

 ```
 this script meets the requirement of the client for a simple instalation
-however, it

 ### problem solving
 1 how to detect is a words lenght is odd or even